The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Path to TLS trusted certificate which may need to be configured if the keys have to be fetched over HTTPS.
+Path to TLS trusted certificate which might need to be configured if the keys have to be fetched over HTTPS.

 smallrye.jwt.client.tls.trust-all